-www.gov.uk/rights-disabled-person/employment If your TS does become more challenging and you feel like you're not coping then it might be advisable to take some time off until your symptoms wane.
-For further advice on whether you'd qualify for Statutory Sick Pay (SSP) speak to your GP and visit the GOV website: www.gov.uk/statutory-sick-pay/overview For further information and guidance on Employment and the Equality Act 2010: www.equalityhumanrights. com/advice-and-guidance/new-equality-act-guidance/ Managing stress at work Tourettes action Stress in the workplace affects many people, whether or not they have TS.
+If your TS does become more challenging and you feel like you're not coping, then it might be advisable to take some time off until your symptoms improve.
+For further advice on whether you'd qualify for Statutory Sick Pay (SSP) speak to your GP and visit the GOV website.
+Click here for further information and guidance on Employment and the Equality Act 2010.
+MANAGING STRESS AT WORK Stress in the workplace affects many people, whether or not they have TS.
 Stress can be even more difficult to cope with if it makes your tics worse, as often happens.
-Here are some suggestions which might help you better manage stressful work days: Take some deep breaths if you feel as if everything is getting on top of you.
-Things will slow down for a few seconds, and hopefully you will get some perspective back.
-Take regular breaks, even if this means standing up and walking around for a couple of minutes.
-A regular break schedule is something that you could discuss with your employer as a possible reasonable adjustment Exercising before or after work can help you to unwind and may help to release any excess energy resulting from suppressing tics.
-Working in a quiet environment may help if loud noises set off your tics.
-Depending on where you work, this might be difficult, but it's worth asking people politely to talk more quietly, or to turn their music down if it helps you.
-You might also think about discussing the use of a quieter space with your employer.
-If certain additives or stimulants make your tics worse, try cutting them out from your diet.
-Don't be afraid to speak to your employer about any stress you may be feeling.
+Here are some suggestions which might help you better manage stressful workdays: - Take some deep breaths if you feel like everything is getting on top of you.
+Things will slow down for a few seconds, and hopefully you will get some perspective back - Take regular breaks, even if this means standing up and walking around for a couple of minutes.
+A regular break schedule is something that you could discuss with your employer as a possible reasonable adjustment - Exercising before or after work can help you to unwind and may help to release any excess energy resulting from suppressing tics - Working in a quiet environment may help if loud noises set off your tics.
+Depending on where you work, this might be difficult, but it's worth asking people politely to talk more quietly, or to turn their music down.
+You might also think about discussing the use of a quieter - space with your employer - If certain additives or stimulants make your tics worse, try cutting them out from your diet Don't be afraid to speak to your employer about any stress you may be feeling.
 Your employer may have suggestions to help you and simply sharing your anxieties may help.
-Responsibility of the employer All employers have a duty not to treat disabled people unfavourably because of something connected with their disability.
+RESPONSIBILITY OF THE EMPLOYER All employers have a duty not to treat disabled people unfavourably because of something connected with their disability.
 This goes beyond simply avoiding treating disabled people differently; the Equality Act requires employers to make reasonable adjustments in the work place to ensure that disabled people can access and progress in employment.
-Reasonable adjustments What is a reasonable step for an employer to take will depend on all the circumstances of each individual case, the Act does not specify any particular factors that should be taken into account.
-Examples of steps it might be reasonable for employers to have to take depend on what your job entails, but may include: Assigning the disabled worker to a different place of work or training or arranging home working Altering the disabled worker's hours of work or training Making adjustments to premises More examples of steps towards reasonable adjustments can be found in the Equality and Human Rights Commission's: Code of Practice on Employment: www.equalityhumanrights.com/uploaded_files/ EqualityAct/employercode.pdf Let's say as someone with TS, you have sensory issues which makes noisy open plan offices challenging to work in.
-A reasonable adjustment could be providing you with headphones to block out the noise, or providing you with a space that is more private.
+Reasonable adjustments What is a reasonable step for an employer to take will depend on all the circumstances of each individual case, the Act does not specify any factors that should be considered.
+Examples of steps it might be reasonable for employers to have to take depend on what your job entails, but may include: - Assigning the disabled worker to a different place of work, additional training or arranging home working - Altering the disabled worker's hours of work or training - Making adjustments to premises More examples of steps towards reasonable adjustments can be found in the Equality and Human Rights Commission's: Guidance for Employers.
+Let's say, as someone with TS, you have sensory issues which makes noisy open plan offices challenging to work in.
+A reasonable adjustment could be providing you with headphones to block out the noise or providing you with a space that is more private.
 Both employer and employee can suggest adjustments.
 If the help you need at work isn't covered by your employer making reasonable adjustments, you may be able to get help from a government funded scheme called Access to Work.
 Access to Work offers support based on your needs, which can include coaching support, and possibly a grant to help cover the costs of practical support in the workplace.
-Details can be found here: www.gov.uk/access-to-work You could seek advice from a Disability Employment Advisor at your local Job Centre and; the charity Neuro Support, provide a free service called 'The Working Life' service which offers advice on adaptations to the workplace or job for people with neurological conditions: Further information on the duty to make reasonable adjustments in the workplace can be found here: www.equalityhumanrights.com/advice-and-guidance/ guidance-for-employers/the-duty-to-make-reasonableadjustments-for-disabled-people/ Tourettes Action ©.
-2018
+Details can be found here.